continuousphp/continuous-dev-environment/README.md

 ### finalize

+Manually change your cloud9 EC2 instance type to r5a.large.
 To finalize the configuration connect to AWS console.
 Go to EC2/LoadBlancing/targetGroup and add your instance to a new target group.

 ### Launch